 New Guinea impatiens are a great choice for a long-blooming flower for a sunny spot in your garden.
 Like their shade-loving cousins the common impatiens, New Guinea impatiens form small clumps and hold their many flowers above their foliage, where they make a colorful display.
 No deadheading is required to keep them repeat blooming for months.
 With few pests or problems, New Guinea impatiens offer low maintenance and high performance.
 Their pointed oblong leaves stay attractive throughout the season and are glossy, dark green, burgundy, or variegated.
 The flowers are similar to but larger than the flowers of common impatiens.
 They have five thick petals and produce lots of nectar, attracting butterflies.
 New varieties are introduced yearly.

-New Guinea Impatiens
+- Common Name: New Guinea Impatiens

-Caring for New Guinea Impatiens
+How to Grow New Guinea Impatiens

 Most gardeners grow New Guinea impatiens as an annual plant, purchasing them in pots to transfer to the garden.
 Expect your New Guinea impatiens to start blooming early in the season, if they aren't already in bloom when you buy them.
 They will bloom continuously if they are getting enough sun and water.
 Except for water and food, there really is no maintenance needed.
 You should keep the area weeded, so there is less competition for water, but that's about it.
 They will require a bit more care and feeding when grown as perennials or houseplants.
 Don't expect them to be as lush or to flower as profusely in the short days of winter.

 New Guinea impatiens make wonderful container plants.
 Having them in pots lets you get an eye level view.
 They are also terrific for edging a walkway or the front of a border.
 If you want to mix it into your border, plant them in a large block, for impact.

-The Best Varieties of New Guinea Impatiens to Grow
+Varieties of New Guinea Impatiens

 It's hard to recommend varieties for annuals that are constantly being hybridized.
 You never know if this year's introduction will be available again next year or if there will be an even better, improved version of it.